-When you ask what the interests of the government in Gaza are, it’s primary interest is to secure its continued control of Gaza.
+When you ask what the interests of the government in Gaza are, its primary interest is to secure its continued control.
 And in order to achieve that they need two things: international legitimacy and urgent economic assistance.
 When you compare the Israeli interest with the interest of Hamas in Gaza you do not see any real conflict.
-Hamas and Israel have the same interest: to ensure that Gaza is rebuilt and that financial assistance is given to Gaza to rebuild infrastructure.
+Hamas and Israel have the same interest: to ensure that financial assistance is given to rebuild infrastructure.

 So why then does this not happen?
 For two reasons.
 First, the international community does not recognise that Gaza is a de facto state and insists that all financial aid is given to the PA in Ramallah.
 But the interest of the PA is not to see Gaza prosper and succeed because that might enhance Hamas.
 The PA wants to make the situation in Gaza as poor as possible in order for Fatah to succeed against Hamas.
 So both the people of Israel and of Gaza are going to pay the price of the PA’s cynical political game here.

 Let’s try to help this government to improve the life of the people there.
 If we do not then I am afraid we will see another round of violence.
 Not because Israel is guilty but because the PA is pushing Hamas to take the only option they have and this is to open fire on Israel and attract again the attention of the international community.